 The eclipse will be very nearly but not quite complete as viewed from Boise.
 The path of totality from which the total eclipse is visible is about an hour north of Boise.
 The total eclipse is visible across Idaho, from Weiser to Idaho Falls.
 Check out the eclipse map above for details.

 - Is it safe to view the eclipse?

 During the total eclipse, the Moon’s disk completely covers the Sun’s disk, and so it is safe to look at the Sun during that short time.
 However, before and after the total eclipse, the Sun may be bright enough to damage your eyes.
 The link above to Techniques & Tools to View the Eclipse provides different ways to safely view the uncovered Sun.
-You can also obtain eclipse shades by making a donation to Boise State Physics’s astronomy outreach effort.

 - Is Boise State holding any public events for the eclipse?